Ghislaine Maxwell’s lawyers say juror’s sex abuse past ‘corrupted’ the socialite’s trial

 Nathan has yet to rule on the request and one from the government to conduct an inquiry into the allegations.

-Maxwell was convicted on Dec.
-29 of facilitating Epstein’s abuse of teenage girls for a decade beginning in the mid-1990s.
+Maxwell was convicted Dec.
+29 of facilitating Jeffrey Epstein’s abuse of teenage girls for a decade beginning in the mid-1990s.

 The 60-year-old faces decades in federal prison when sentenced this June.